I wish I could remember who turned me on to Nancy Boy.

 Eric makes himself particularly himself.
 Or at least, a more boiled-down, vivid version of himself.

 Everyone who reads gossip magazines (something tells me Eric falls into this category) knows that nobody loves perfect people.
-We love Lindsay and Britney and good old Liz Taylor.
-We love train wrecks and bitches.
+We love Britney (free Britney!) and Nicki Minaj, and god we miss Amy Winehouse.
 We love the lost, because we’re a bit lost ourselves, and they make us feel better.

 Just like a great story in the tabloids, Eric’s monthly newsletter gives you a little drama, a little glamour, and a good dose of “good lord did he really say that.”